 The previous school was established in 1992 as a response to pupils having to walk 7km to get to the nearest government school.
 The school had an existing 1×3 classroom block and one temporary UNICEF tent.
 The school is located in Kapiri District, Central Province, Zambia.

 In 2014 we built a latrine block for the Mwala community and provided access to clean water.
 We continued our work at Mwala the following year by building three new classrooms.
-There were 267 boys and 255 girls enrolled at the school.
-All 522 children shared just three classrooms and one temporary tent.
+There were 267 boys and 255 girls enrolled at the school, all 522 children shared just three classrooms and one temporary tent.

 Mwala school is gazetted and part of the government school system.
 The government has provided 15 trained teachers at the school.